grantila/already/README.md

 Reducing (folding) over an iterable of values or promises is easily done with `reduce( )`.
 The reducer function can return promises, and they will be awaited before continuing with the next value.

-The mechanism for this follows the reasong behind Bluebird'a [`reduce`](http://bluebirdjs.com/docs/api/promise.reduce.html) in how the initial value is handled, and the last argument in the reducer function being a number, not an array.
+The mechanism for this follows the reasoning behind Bluebird's [`reduce`](http://bluebirdjs.com/docs/api/promise.reduce.html) in how the initial value is handled, and the last argument in the reducer function being a number, not an array.

 ```ts
 import { reduce } from 'already'